 - Sign Language Interpreter – Sign language interpreters will be made available to students whose documentation supports this service.

-- Placement Test Accommodations – Testing accommodations can include extended time, test reader, a test scribe, and the use of a calculator, spell checker, or computer.
+- Testing Accommodations – Testing accommodations can include extended time, test reader, a test scribe, and the use of a calculator, spell checker, or computer.

 The Madigan Library offers a variety of assistive technology for library patrons.

-Disability Services does not provide individual tutoring for students with disabilities.
+Disability and Access Resources does not provide individual tutoring for students with disabilities.
 However, all students, with or without disabilities, have access to free tutoring offered by the Academic Success Center.

 Available Adaptive Equipment

-Disability Services offers a limited amount of adaptive equipment that can be borrowed each semester.
+Disability and Access Resources offers a limited amount of adaptive equipment that can be borrowed each semester.
 Loans are made on a "first-come, first-served" basis.
 One-on-one training is available for most of the adaptive equipment.

 - Audio recorders